 Editor's Note:

-• Start to think of themselves as a bad person, instead of as a person who has made some bad choices but is still good.
+- They start to think of themselves as bad people instead of as people who have made some bad choices but are still good.

 Take Note